gatlinnewhouse/reedquest/content/posts/2012-11-08-cool-thesis-of-the-week-max-maller.md

 ---
 title: 'Cool Thesis of the Week: Max Maller'
 authors:
-  - "Sasha Peters"
+- Sasha Peters
 type: post
-date: 2012-11-08T10:30:33+00:00
+date: 2012-11-08 10:30:33 +0000
-excerpt: "Much of the material academics study is the product of the elite.
-But Max Maller '13 seeks to study an art form that rose out of the lower echelons of 19th Century China.
-His Chinese thesis, which he is working on with Professor Hyong Rhew, explores the art and evolution of Xiangsheng, a popular form of comedy in China that originated in the markets and temple fairs of Beijing during the Qing Dynasty. "
+excerpt: 'Much of the material academics study is the product of the elite.
+But Max Maller ''13 seeks to study an art form that rose out of the lower echelons of 19th Century China.
+His Chinese thesis, which he is working on with Professor Hyong Rhew, explores the art and evolution of Xiangsheng, a popular form of comedy in China that originated in the markets and temple fairs of Beijing during the Qing Dynasty. '
-url: /2012/11/08/cool-thesis-of-the-week-max-maller/
+url: "/2012/11/08/cool-thesis-of-the-week-max-maller/"
 categories:
 - Cool Thesis of the Week
 - Top Stories

 ---
 <a href="http://www.reedquest.org/2012/11/cool-thesis-of-the-week-max-maller/r1025650/" rel="attachment wp-att-1794"><img class="alignnone size-full wp-image-1794" title="Max Maller" src="https://i0.wp.com/www.reedquest.org/wp-content/uploads/2012/11/R1025650.jpg?resize=770%2C430" alt="" data-recalc-dims="1" /></a>